UncleGrumpy/spi-ch341-usb/README.md

 **Please note:**
 - Direction of pins that are configured as input or output can be changed during runtime.
-- Pin 21 (D6/IN2) can only be configured as input.
-It's direction can't be changed during runtime.
 - One of the inputs can be configured to generate **hardware interrupts for rising edges** of signals.
 For that purpose, the pin has to be connected with the CH341A **INT** pin 7.
 (This is the pin our SX126x IRQ (SX1262 DIO1) is connected to...)

 Application developers should use the libgpiod library and the /dev/gpiochip interfaces to communicate with the Pinedio.
 The old /sys/class/gpio interface has been removed from the kernel in 5.15.
 The libgpiod method should work for any kernel back to ~4.5 (can't remember exactly, but quite old kernels are supported.)